multicube-hyf/Backend/README.md

 ### **3 | Run the server**
 - To run in development: `npm run dev`
-- to run in production:  `npm start`
+- To run in production:  `npm start`

 ### **API endpoints**
 ---